EnigmaCurry/arch-ppa/README.md

 Clone this repo somewhere.
 Everything will be self contained in this directory wherever you put it.

-arch-ppa should not be run as root, but the user that does run it does need sudo privileges as the underlying devtools need it.
+arch-ppa should not be run as root, but the user needs to have sudo privileges as the underlying devtools need it.
+(If you know how to make arch-nspawn create files with the current uid, please let me know.)

 Run setup: